 11) Start the Main Story

 Tip number 11 is to begin the main story for ESO.
 This Quest can be found in your main faction City and can be started by talking to the hooded figure and the benefactor.
-Now, I'm not going to spoil the quest here but it's well worth your time, has a great cast of characters, a great storyline and the game just isn't the same without it.
-You can also start the main story quest at any level, but I recommend starting it early because it will reward you pretty well with free skill points and extra gear you can actually use to level up easier.
+Now, I’m not going to spoil the quest here but it’s well worth your time, has a great cast of characters, and a great storyline, and the game just isn’t the same without it.
+You can also start the main story quest at any level, but I recommend starting it early because it will reward you pretty well with free skill points and extra gear you can actually use to level up more easily.